alexpandele/tangocard-raas-php/README.md

-TangoCard RAAS for PHP
+Tango Card RaaS for PHP
 ======================

-This repository is maintained version of `raas-v2-sdk-php` for TangoCard RAAS.
+This repository is maintained version of `raas-v2-sdk-php` for Tango Card RaaS which was deprecated and removed by them, but still maybe usefull for some projects.

 Installation